Weight Loss. It's such a seemingly simple topic.

 Lots of your daily activities can count as exercise, including walking the dogs, doing yard work and even cleaning the house.

 If you're moving, it counts as exercise.
 If you don't feel like you have time to complete a full workout, keep in mind that research has shown it's just as beneficial to fit three 10 minute spurts of exercise into your day in place of a full 30 minute workout.

-Practical Steps For Achieving Weight Loss
+9 Tips For Weight Loss

 Starting a diet or weight loss plan is easy; it's sticking with it that's the tricky part.
 Set yourself up to have the best chance of success by setting goals, thinking through potential roadblocks, cutting out problem foods and changing your mentality about food.

 Remember, there are no shortcuts to losing weight in a healthy way.
 However, by putting in the work you will be setting yourself up for making long lasting changes to your physical health and quality of life.